AdamWGrise/flying-beavers-app/README.md

 Kiya Abdulahi, Allison Champlin, Adam Grise, Róisín Hayes Owens, Tara James, and Jessica LaPage

+## Note

+A database is not currently connected to this app as of January 2020.
+Lists and calendars aren't going to work as intended - but the React components and navigation are still functional for demonstration purposes. -Adam

 # Pitch

 Clan Manager is an one-stop-shop family application that allows families to share information!
 Family members can use the app to view a shared calendar, shopping lists, and information about eachother including birthdays and emergency information.